mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 So that you're not throwing code over and then another person or another team is reliable for even to test it, right?
 So I think everything came a little bit more closer together over the last, let's say 15 years, right?
-So, uh, respo.
+So, uh.
 Developers took over more responsibility for testing the code, but also for running the code, but then for shipping the code, right?